annasmyk/annasmyk/README.md

 ### JD Tutorials ▶️

-[Tutorials for JDemetra+ software](https://github.com/TanguyBarthelemy/JD_Tutorials) allow to discover JDemetra+, the Graphical User Interace and the dedicated R packages with pages and videos, available on our 🎥 [youtube channel (@TSwithJDemetraandR)](https://www.youtube.com/@TSwithJDemetraandR).
+[Tutorials for JDemetra+ software](https://github.com/TanguyBarthelemy/JD_Tutorials) allow to discover JDemetra+, the Graphical User Interface and the dedicated R packages with pages and videos, available on our 🎥 [youtube channel (@TSwithJDemetraandR)](https://www.youtube.com/@TSwithJDemetraandR).

 ## Contacts ☎️